pdkit/pdkit/README.rst

 TREMOR PROCESSOR
 ****************

-Example how to use pdkit to calculate Tremor amplitude and frequency:
+Example how to use pdkit to calculate tremor amplitude and frequency:

     >>> import pdkit
     >>> tp = pdkit.TremorProcessor()
     >>> ts = pdkit.TremorTimeSeries().load(filename)
     >>> amplitude, frequency = tp.amplitude(ts)

-where, filename is the data path to load, by default in the cloudUPDRS format.
+where, `filename` is the data path to load, by default in the cloudUPDRS format.

-PDKit can also read data in the MPower format, just like:
+Pdkit can also read data in the MPower format, just like:

     >>> ts = pdkit.TremorTimeSeries().load(filename, 'mpower')

-where, filename is the data path to load in mpower format.
+where, `filename` is the data path to load in MPower format.

 To calculate Welch, as a robust alternative to using Fast Fourier Transform, use like:

     >>> amplitude, frequency = tp.amplitude(ts, 'welch')

 This  class also provides a method named `extract_features<http://pdkit.readthedocs.io/en/latest/tremor.html#tremor_processor.TremorProcessor.extract_features>`_ to extract all the features available in `Tremor Processor<http://pdkit.readthedocs.io/en/latest/tremor.html>`_.

     >>> tp.extract_features(ts)